 Program Electronic Review Management (PERM) is integral to obtaining labor certification in the United States.

 A labor certification is a prerequisite for a foreign worker who plans to immigrate to the U.S. for employment-based purposes.
 It is critical when it comes to green card eligibility.
 Employers must file a labor certification with the Department of Labor (DOL) with employment-based green cards.

 There are generally three phases involved in the process of employment-based permanent residency:

-- PERM Labor Certification: Selecting a candidate and determining the prevailing wage with DOL
+- PERM Labor Certification: Selecting a candidate and determining the prevailing wage request with DOL

 - Form I-485: Adjustment of Status with USCIS